 The Law Is Not on Your Side

-Remember, at the end of the day, the law isn’t going to be on your side.
-You have to understand that the chances of avoiding jail time are very slim if you don’t have a strong Los Angeles DUI attorney by your side.
-While having an attorney is no guarantee that you can avoid jail, it can significantly increase your chances of mounting a successful defense against your charges.
+Remember, at the end of the day, the law isn’t going to be on your side after a DUI arrest.
+You have to understand that the chances of avoiding jail time are very slim unless you have an experienced Los Angeles DUI attorney by your side.

 - Rejection to college or university